 2.1.
 Data and scenarios

 The data used in this paper is based on crop simulation model results reported in Urfels et al (2022) and Montes et al (2022).
+The crop simulation model is based on APSIM.

 We use seven scenarios from crop simulation results reported in Urfels et al (2022).
 The scenarios correspond to variation ii irrigation, varietal duration and the planting of rice at the onset of the monsoon.
 Table 1 shows the details for the scenarios.